Zhong-Lab-UCSD/BENG183/PAGE.md

 ![1702354442303](image/PAGE/1702354442303.png)

 The figure above shows that the protein is composed of two subunits.
 When the protein is treated with SDS molecule, its intact structure would get disrupted by attachment to negative chage of SDS.
 This leads to the protein denaturation and the mask of the original charges of amino acid by the coating.
-Now, having approximately same charge, density, shape 'size' or 'molecular weight' would be the only paramter.
+Now, having approximately same charge, density, shape, 'size' or 'molecular weight' would be the only paramter.
 [2].

 ## 3. Procedure of SDS `<a name="233"></a>`